-The JFC website

-Example of Loan to a Micro/Small Business Expanding Overseas

-Company L, based in Yamagata Prefecture, is a manufacturer of unique slippers.
-The company's products are popular for their durability and comfort as well as the wide variety of sizes and colors and the designs that they have been recognized by various design awards.

-Until now, the company sold its products to select shops and department stores nationwide and online.
-Recently, in response to rising awareness concerning indoor sanitation as well as the increase in working from home in foreign countries, demand for indoor shoes has increased.
-The company decided to take on the challenges of overseas direct sales and began exports to countries including the United States and Israel.

-JFC-Micro provided a loan for operating funds to stabilize the company's business foundations.

-Company L's slippers made by hand by artisans
+The JFC website Example of a Loan to a Micro/Small Business Expanding Overseas Company K remakes Japanese kimono into hijab, the head scarf by Muslim women for religious reasons.
+Depending on the region, the hijab is also worn as a fashion item.
+Colorful hijab made from kimono have provided popular in some places for its good design.
+Company K has also received assistance from local governments and public institutions.
+The company has launched an in-house English website and also taken an active stance on SNS, which has led to its being featured on television and news sites, boosting recognition of the company's EC site.
+At present, Company K exports to the U.S. and Europe, the Middle East, and Southeast Asian nations.
+This company received assistance on operating capital for market research and website costs needed to develop sales channels.

-Collaboration with Support Organizations

-JFC-Micro Collaborates with Chambers of Commerce and Industry and Societies of Commerce and Industry

-JFC-Micro works in close collaboration with regional Chambers of Commerce and Industry, and with Societies of Commerce and Industry throughout Japan to support business improvement of micro/small businesses via Managerial Improvement Loans and consultation sessions.

-Overview of Managerial Improvement Loan

-Managerial Improvement Loan (MARUKEI Loan) is a program whereby micro/small businesses receiving management advice, such as from Chambers of Commerce and Industry or Societies of Commerce and Industry, can utilize funds needed for managerial improvement without collateral and guarantors.
-Since the establishment of this program in 1973, approximately 5.18 million loans have been provided.

-Also, in FY2015, the Micro/Small Management Development Support Fund was established which can be used by micro/small businesses who are working towards sustainable development, and have received assistance in developing and executing a business plan through certified management development support programs offered by Chambers of Commerce and Industry or Societies of Commerce and Industry.

-Holding of "One-Day JFC" Consultation Sessions at Chambers of Commerce and Industry or at Societies of Commerce and Industry

-Consultation sessions called "One-Day JFC," where staff from JFC Micro consult on finance, are held at Chambers of Commerce and Industry and at Societies of Commerce and Industry.
+A colorful hijab made from Japanese kimono Collaboration with Support Organizations JFC-Micro Collaborates with Chambers of Commerce and Industry and Societies of Commerce and Industry JFC-Micro works in close collaboration with regional Chambers of Commerce and Industry, and with Societies of Commerce and Industry throughout Japan to support business improvement of micro/small businesses via Managerial Improvement Loans and consultation sessions.
+Overview of Managerial Improvement Loan Managerial Improvement Loan (MARUKEI Loan) is a program whereby micro/small businesses receiving management advice, such as from Chambers of Commerce and Industry or Societies of Commerce and Industry, can utilize funds needed for managerial improvement without collateral and guarantors.
+Since the establishment of this program in 1973, approximately 5.20 million loans have been provided.
+Also, the Micro/Small Management Development Support Fund was established which can be used by micro/small businesses who are working towards sustainable development, and have received assistance in developing and executing a business plan through certified management development support programs offered by Chambers of Commerce and Industry or Societies of Commerce and Industry.
+Holding of "One-Day JFC" Consultation Sessions at Chambers of Commerce and Industry or at Societies of Commerce and Industry Consultation sessions called "One-Day JFC," where staff from JFC-Micro consult on finance, are held at Chambers of Commerce and Industry and at Societies of Commerce and Industry.
 Every year, many micro/small businesses come to ask for advice.
-In addition, we also conducted online consultations in FY2020 to prevent the spread of COVID-19.
+In addition, we also conduct online consultations to prevent the spread of COVID-19.